Unholy (Sam Smith and Kim Petras song): Live performances, remixes, and cover versions

 Smith and Petras performed "Unholy" live upon its release on 22 September 2022 for BBC Radio 1.
 The two gave their first public live performance of "Unholy" at the iHeartRadio Music Festival in Las Vegas the day after its release.
 The two also performed the song at the Jingle Bell Ball in December 2022.
 In January 2023, Smith was the musical guest on a season 48 episode of Saturday Night Live hosted by actress Aubrey Plaza the week before the release of Gloria, where they performed "Unholy" in a top hat with devil horns and a large, pink, and ruffled dress designed by Tomo Koizumi that revealed Petras sitting inside of it; the performance also featured hooded dancers.
 Michael Cragg of The Face wrote that the performance "felt exciting" as "an emblem of Smith's journey from purveyor of middle England Marks & Spencers music ... to something, perhaps, more genuinely groundbreaking."
 They also performed the song live at the 65th Annual Grammy Awards in February 2023, where they were introduced by Madonna.
-The Satanic performance showed Smith in red leather clothing and a top hat with horns, surrounded by pyrotechnics and backup dancers dressed similarly to Samara Morgan (Daveigh Chase) from the 2002 horror film The Ring, as well as Petras dancing in a cage.
+The Satanic performance showed Smith in red leather clothing and a top hat with horns, surrounded by pyrotechnics and backup dancers dressed similarly to Samara Morgan from the 2002 horror film The Ring, as well as Petras dancing in a cage.
 According to Petras, it was inspired by the two artists feeling excluded from religion.
 American conservative politicians and pundits, such as Ted Cruz, Marjorie Taylor Greene, and Matt Walsh, and online conspiracy theorists espoused the idea that the performance was a form of devil worship, with dozens of people filing complaints with the Federal Communications Commission (FCC) for that reason.
 Elon Musk tweeted that the performance had "end of days vibes".
 David Harris, a Church of Satan magister, called people offended over the performance "delicate snowflakes" and described it as "nothing particularly special".
 A week later, they gave a performance of the song at the Brit Awards 2023 in an industrial set with black leather mechanic outfits, which was delayed due to technical issues and received 106 complaints to Ofcom.
 As of 2023, "Unholy" was additionally part of the setlist for Smith's headlining 2023 concert tour, Gloria the Tour.